SoyNegro/fiducial-names-api/Readme.md

 # Names-API

-This is a small REST-API with CRUD functionalities to manage Names.
+This is a small REST-API with partial CRUD functionalities to manage Names.

 ### About
 This project leverage: